erasmusedwardobeth/fcc-piano/README.md

 # FCC Piano 🎹
-🎹 Build a Responsive Piano with HTML, CSS & JS – FreeCodeCamp Project
+🎹 Build a Responsive Piano with HTML & CSS – FreeCodeCamp Project

 This project is part of the **FreeCodeCamp Responsive Web Design curriculum**.
-It demonstrates building an interactive piano that works across different screen sizes using HTML, CSS, and JavaScript.
+It demonstrates building an interactive piano that works across different screen sizes using HTML, and CSS.

 ## Features

 - Fully responsive design using **media queries**
-- Stylish piano keys with **pseudo-selectors** (`:hover`, `:active`, `:focus`)
+- Stylish piano keys with **pseudo-selectors** (`:before`, `:after`)
-- Interactive keyboard and mouse input
-- Clear visual feedback when keys are pressed

 ## Learning Goals

 - Understanding **responsive layouts** for multiple screen sizes
 - Using **CSS pseudo-selectors** to enhance UI interactions
 - Practicing **HTML structure** and **CSS styling**
-- Adding **JavaScript interactivity** for user input

 ## How to Use